 Our monthly Volunteer Spotlight recognizes Town of Palm Beach United Way volunteers who are passionate, inspiring and dedicated.
 They are individuals committed to transforming lives and who invest in our vision of building healthy and strong communities.

-Joyce Reingold has been a volunteer at the Town of Palm Beach United Way for 14 years.
-Joyce serves on our Allocation Committee and has previously served on our Board of Trustees, Nominating Committee and Business and Professional Committee.
-We sat down with Joyce to ask her a few questions about volunteering at the Town of Palm Beach United Way and what it means to her.
+Jessica Surovek has been a volunteer at the Town of Palm Beach United Way for 11 years.
+Jessica serves on our Allocation Committee and our Board of Trustees.
+We sat down with Jessica to ask her a few questions about volunteering at the Town of Palm Beach United Way and what it means to her.

 What made you choose to volunteer with the Town of Palm Beach United Way?